Frequently Asked Questions

 What is a Late Joiner Penalty?

 The Medical Schemes Act makes provision for schemes to apply a late joiner penalty to members over the age of 35.
-Depending on the number of years that you have not belonged to a registered South African medical scheme over the age of 35, the late joiner penalty is calculated as a percentage of your monthly contribution and will be added to your monthly contribution.
+Depending on the number of years that you have not belonged to a registered South African medical scheme since the age of 21, the late joiner penalty is calculated as a percentage of your monthly contribution and will be added to your monthly contribution.

 What is a medical savings account?

-A medical savings account is a pool of the member’s own money set aside from the contribution for payment of day-to-day medical expenses (anything that happens outside of a hospital).
-Any portion that is not used in the year carries forward to the following year and is paid out to the member when he terminates his membership.
+A medical savings account is a pool of the member's own money set aside from the contribution for payment of day-to-day medical expenses (anything that happens outside of a hospital).
+Any portion that is not used in the year carries forward to the following year and is paid out upon termination of membership.

 What does limited day-to-day cover mean?